Temporary protection for people fleeing from Ukraine

 • Other Ukrainian citizens and their family members who are already living or have arrived in Finland.

-The temporary protection currently in place in the EU was originally in force for one year from the entry into force of the Council decision, i.e. until 4 March 2023, after which protection continued for one year until 4 March 2024.
-In September, the EU Justice and Home Affairs Council reached an agreement on the extension of the temporary protection for Ukrainians until 2025.
+The temporary protection currently in place in the EU was originally in force for one year from the entry into force of the Council decision, i.e. until 4 March 2023, after which protection was extended until 2025.
+On 25 June 2024, the Council of the European Union decided to extend temporary protection for Ukrainians fleeing the war until 4 March 2026.

 While the decision is in force, Finland and all other EU Member States are obligated to grant temporary protection to the group specified in the decision and to issue a residence permit to indicate it.